SafiUllahAshfaq/interviews-learning/open-questions.md

 - Namespace in mongodb?
 - Hooks in mongodb? **(M O N G O O S E)**
 - What is sharding?
+- How to manipulate deply nested objects?

+---

+## Http/REST

+- What is REST?
+- What are the constraints of REST?
+- What is HATEOS?
+- What does State and Representation in REST refer to?
+- Differentiate b/w POST and PUT?
+(Idempotency)
+- Resource names in API's should be singular or plural?
+- How many resources should be consumed in an API (as URL params) at a single time?
+- What will happen if an API has multiple resources (URL params) in single end-point?
+What's the downside to that?

 ## Node.js